Contract Functionality Implementation: General Information

 After you have created the contract template, you create a contract.
 On the Customer Contracts (CT301000) form, you select a template and a customer account.
 The system inserts the default settings provided by the selected template and customer account.
 Also, it assigns the Draft status to the newly created contract.

 You can change the included quantity of contract items within the allowed limits, specify the setup and activation dates, and modify the billing information.
 You can modify the list of contract items if these modifications are allowed, based on the settings of the selected contract template.
 Also, you can change the prices if the pricing policy of the contract item allows these changes.
-For more information, see Contract Management: Contract Upgrade Process.
+For more information, see Contract Management: Contract Upgrade.

 After the contract has been created, it can then proceed to setup and activation, which are described in Contract Setup and Activation: General Information.